a-eski/ncsh/README.md

 # ncsh

-An interactive unix shell focused on speed, handy features, and building everything from the ground up.
+An interactive unix shell focused on speed and building everything from the ground up.

-# to build from source
+## to build from source

-make<br />
+make

-# to install
+## to install

 sudo make install

-# notes
+## notes

-- sudo make install ONLY calls the install command to add the ELF executable to /usr/local.
+* sudo make install ONLY calls the install command to add the ELF executable to /usr/local.
-- Install directory is by default /usr/local.
-Pass in DESTDIR if you want to install it somewhere else.
+* Install directory is by default /usr/local.
+* Pass in DESTDIR if you want to install it somewhere else.
-- History file .ncsh_history tries to use XDG_CONFIG_HOME if available, or else HOME.
+* History file .ncsh_history tries to use XDG_CONFIG_HOME if available, or else HOME.

-# goals
+## goals

 1. be able to install the shell and use it - DONE :)
 2. autocomplete - DONE :)
 3. weighted autocomplete - DONE :) but needs some tweaking